 We already know that big is best: the more too-big-to-fly the plane looks, the better it is.
 But there’s also an argument that speed matters.
 After all, if the length of your journey didn’t matter, we at Skycop wouldn’t be helping people claim flight compensation!
-Back on topic, even passenger planes can get pretty fast.
-So here are 10 fastest passenger planes in history.
+Back on topic, even commercial planes can get pretty fast.
+So here are the 10 fastest passenger planes in history.

 Boeing 787 Dreamliner: 956 km/h